Skip to main content

 On exchange, most students choose to study general or faculty electives as it is easier to find compatible subjects.
 From my second year onwards, I carefully planned my subjects to ensure that I had electives remaining towards the end of my degree.
 Bond’s three-semester-per-year model means that your degree goes by very quickly, so thinking ahead is incredibly important!
 Leaving electives until my exchange semester was the only way I was even able to apply, so I would definitely recommend this to all future applicants.

-If you’re unsure about how to structure your subjects, or even how many electives you have in your program, be sure to reach out to the Student Business Centre for guidance.
+If you’re unsure about how to structure your subjects, or even how many electives you have in your program, be sure to reach out to Student Assist for guidance.

 2. Do your research